lcmd-epfl/NaviCatGA/README.md

 ## About [↑](#about)

+NaviCatGA is part of the [NaviCat project](https://github.com/lcmd-epfl/NaviCat) from [LCMD](https://www.epfl.ch/labs/lcmd/) at EPFL.

+The NaviCat project is funded within the [NCCR Catalysis](https://www.nccr-catalysis.ch/)  of the [Swiss National Science Foundation](https://www.snf.ch/en).

-The code runs on pure python and is thus not extremely optimized.
-However, it is easy to adapt for particular applications.
+The NaviCatGA code runs on pure python and is thus it is easy to adapt for particular applications.
 Dependencies are minimal for the base class:
 - `numpy`
 - `matplotlib`